Erin Kelly (author): Novels

-Kelly's sixth novel He Said/She Said spent six weeks in the Sunday Times top 10 bestseller list, and was a Richard & Judy Book Club pick.
+Kelly's debut,The Poison Tree, was a Richard & Judy Book Club pick, and was turned into a major TV drama.
+Her sixth novel, He Said/She Said, spent six weeks in the Sunday Times top 10 bestseller list, and was also a Richard & Judy Book Club pick.

-Her debut,The Poison Tree, was also Richard & Judy Book Club pick, and was turned into a major TV drama.

-In 2014, Kelly’s novelisation of the Bafta-winning TV programme Broadchurch became an international bestseller.
+In 2014, Kelly's novelisation of the Bafta-winning TV programme Broadchurch became an international bestseller.

 Her seventh novel, Stone Mothers, was later published under the title We Know You Know, and was selected as a Richard & Judy Book Club pick in 2020.

+Kelly's eighth novel, Watch Her Fall, was published in 2021.
+Her ninth novel, The Skeleton Key, was published in 2022 and it included references to a song that was created by Ben Walker, Kirsty Merryn and violinist Basia Bartz to accompany the book.
+Kelly's latest novel, House of Mirrors, is a standalone sequel to her first, The Poison Tree.